 The UWSA stopped fighting the government some years ago in exchange for control of a remote portion of territory bordering China which is now a notorious drug manufacturing hub.

-Analysts accuse the Wa of producing and trafficking huge amounts of methamphetamine and heroin from their secretive base and buying weapons with the proceeds.
+Analysts accuse the Wa of producing and trafficking huge amounts of methamphetamine and heroin from their secretive holdout and buying weapons with the proceeds.